wmatuszak/disboard/README.md

 - Send the command `!soundboard` in a text channel the bot can see.
 - Use the button interface to play sounds by clicking the corresponding buttons.

-Optional: You can upload new sounds with `!add` by attaching an `.mp3` or `.wav` file; the bot saves and indexes it automatically.
+Optional: You can add new sounds with `!add` via two methods:

+1) Upload: attach an `.mp3` or `.wav` and the bot saves and indexes it.
+2) YouTube: the bot DMs you to collect a link and times, clips the audio, sends a preview for approval, then saves once you name it.

+Details below.

+### Add Sounds

+Start with `!add`.

+- In a DM, choose:
+  - Upload a file: send an `.mp3` or `.wav`.
+Then provide a name like `category_sound` (no extension).
+  - Add from YouTube: send a YouTube URL, then:
+    - Enter start time and end time (formats: seconds like `12.5` or `HH:MM:SS(.ms)` like `0:32.250`).
+    - The bot downloads and clips the audio, then sends you the clip to preview.
+    - Approve to proceed to naming, Re-enter times to try again, or Cancel to abort.

+Notes:
+- Names must be `category_sound` and must not include an extension.
+- If Discord refuses the preview attachment (too large), the bot still shows Approve/Redo/Cancel buttons.

 ### File Management